gekkowrld/memo/README.md

 go install github.com/gekkowrld/memo@v0.0.1
 ```

-:warning: I can't gurantee that you'll get the lates release by using "@latest".
+:warning: I can't gurantee that you'll get the latest release by using "@latest".
 This may be due to how go looks for releases when asked for "@latest" instead of tags (idk how go does it)
 Look for the latest tag and use it instead